Entanglement cost for infinite-dimensional physical systems: Acknowledgments

 \section{Acknowledgments}

-H.Y.\ acknowledges JST PRESTO Grant Number JPMJPR201A, JPMJPR23FC, and MEXT Quantum Leap Flagship Program (MEXT QLEAP) JPMXS0118069605, JPMXS0120351339\@.
+L.L.\ thanks Maksim E.\ Shirokov and Mark M.\ Wilde for useful comments on the first version of this manuscript, and in particular the former for providing an insightful argument to complete the last part of the proof of Proposition~\ref{prop:monotonicity_entanglement_formation_under_sep}.
+H.Y.\ acknowledges JST PRESTO Grant Number JPMJPR201A, JPMJPR23FC, JSPS KAKENHI Grant Number JP23K19970, and MEXT Quantum Leap Flagship Program (MEXT QLEAP) JPMXS0118069605, JPMXS0120351339\@.
 K.K.\ was supported by a Mike and Ophelia Lazaridis Fellowship, a Funai Overseas Scholarship, and a Perimeter Residency Doctoral Award.
 P.H.\ acknowledges support from ARO (award W911NF2120214), DOE (Q-NEXT), CIFAR and the Simons Foundation.
+LL acknowledges financial support from the European Union under the European Research Council (ERC Grant Agreement No.~101165230) and from MIUR (Ministero dell'Istruzione, dell'Universit\`a e della Ricerca) through the project `Dipartimenti di Eccellenza 2023--2027' of the `Classe di Scienze' department at the Scuola Normale Superiore.

-A part of this work was carried out during the workshop ``Quantum resources: from mathematical foundations to operational characterisation'' held in Singapore in December~2022.
-Other key discussions happened at the conference ``It from Qubit'', held at the Perimeter Institute for Theoretical Physics in July-August~2023.
+Part of this work was carried out during the workshop ``Quantum resources: from mathematical foundations to operational characterisation'' held in Singapore in December~2022.
+Other key discussions happened at the conference ``It from Qubit'', held at the Perimeter Institute for Theoretical Physics in July--August~2023.